Business Administration - MBA

 - Ship MBA-Online: A convenient, 100 percent online format that can be completed in two years.

 Ship's 30-credit MBA consists of 8 required core courses (3 credits each) and 2 elective courses (3 credits each).
 The requirements are the same in each of the three delivery formats.
 You may choose 7 of the following 8 core courses:

 - MBA 556 Organizational Leadership

 - MBA 570 Marketing Management

 This is a capstone course.
 You must have completed four core courses (12 credits).
 It is highly recommended that you have taken MBA 502 and MBA 529.

 Management Information Systems Concentration

-In this 36-credit option, students take the eight MBA core courses and then take the following four management information systems specific courses.
+In this 36-credit option, students take the 7 MBA core courses, 1 capstone and then take the following four management information systems specific courses.